Inclusive Curriculum and Assessment

 Growing

-My curricular resources contain few examples from diverse cultures and marginalized perspectives but I sometimes review them to make them more diverse.
+My curricular resources contain some examples from diverse cultures and marginalized perspectives, and I sometimes review and supplement them to make them more diverse.

 Utilizing

-My curricular resources contain some examples from diverse cultures and marginalized perspectives and I regularly review them to make them more diverse.
+My curricular resources contain some examples from diverse cultures and marginalized perspectives, and I regularly review and supplement them to make them more diverse.

 Transforming

-I ensure my curricular resources contain multiple examples from diverse cultures and marginalized perspectives and align them with school and district policies.
+I ensure my curricular resources contain many examples from diverse cultures and marginalized perspectives, regularly review and supplement them, and ensure they are aligned with state and/or national standards.

 Selected Rating: None